SirWilliam254/blog/_posts/2023-01-27-Financial-Distress.markdown

 80% of Financial Distress can be accounted for by the lack of preparation and anticipation.

-A company in financial distress is one that is having difficulty meeting its financial obligations, such as making payments on time or having insufficient funds to cover operating expenses.
-A variety of factors can contribute to this, including declining sales, rising debt, high operating costs, and unfavorable economic conditions.
-If not addressed promptly and effectively, financial distress can lead to insolvency and bankruptcy.
+A company in financial distress is one that is having difficulty meeting its financial obligations, such as making payments on time or having insufficient funds to cover its operating expenses.
+Some factors that fuel distress include; declining sales, rising debt, high operating costs, and unfavorable economic conditions.
+If not addressed promptly and effectively, financial distress can lead to insolvency and bankruptcy as we may observe from companies in the recent past.

 ### Index